cmayron/Legal-Calculus/README.md

 ---
 # **CONSTITUTIONAL PREAMBLE**

-# **CONSTITUTIONAL SURFACES**

-# **CONSTITUTIONAL SURFACES**

-The Constitutional Surfaces define the authority boundaries that all LCES systems must inherit before any Article may operate.
-These surfaces establish the constitutional physics within which all governance, workflow, record‑keeping, admissibility, and procedural primitives must function.

 ---
 ## CONSTITUTIONAL SURFACES

-The Constitutional Surfaces define the authority boundaries that all LCES systems must inherit and operate within.
-These surfaces are not implementation layers; they are constitutional constraints that govern all computation, all roles, all modes, and all continuations.
+The Constitutional Surfaces define the authority boundaries that all LCES systems must inherit before any Article may operate.
+These surfaces establish the constitutional physics within which governance, workflow, record‑keeping, admissibility, and procedural primitives must function.
+They are not implementation layers but constitutional constraints that govern all computation, all roles, all modes, and all continuations.
+Every LCES system operates within these surfaces as its lawful medium — the field of admissible motion through which constitutional authority is preserved.
 ### Kernel

 The Kernel establishes identity, naming, structural constraints, and the